renhangqi/FATE/python/fate_test/README.rst

       fate_test suite -i <path1 contains *testsuite.json | *benchmark.json> -nh 10000

-   will generate dataset in testsuites *path1* where host data have 10000 entries
+   will generate dataset in testsuites *path1* where host data have 10000 entries;
+   if unspecified, this value will take `guest-data-size`

 8. guest-feature-num: